puumbaa/akvelon_task/README.md

 # Task tracker

 This application is Web API for project and task management using Spring boot.
+The project is deployed on heroku.
+You can find it in the (https://akvelon-task-tracker.herokuapp.com/)[link]

 ## Technology stack:
 * Spring boot